 The first step is handled by DataGorri's modeler (Figure 1) which can be found under the tab "MODELER".
-The user has to inspect a website's structure to define the contents which she is interested in.
+Here, the user has to input an URL and inspect the website's structure to define the contents which she is interested in.
 To this end, the modeler displays all tables contained on the respective page.
-On the first level it lists mother tables including consecutive number, their headers if available, and a tick box to define whether the table is repetitive or non-repetitive.
+On the first level, it lists mother tables including consecutive number, their headers if available, and a tick box to define whether the table is repetitive or non-repetitive.